micmejia/bible-dump/NKJV/Nehemiah/Neh 9.md

 ###### 1
-Now on the twenty-fourth day of this month the children of Israel were assembled with fasting, in sackcloth, and with [^a]dust on their heads.
+Now on the twenty-fourth day of this month the children of Israel were assembled with fasting, in sackcloth, and with dust on their heads.

 ###### 2
 Then those of Israelite lineage separated themselves from all foreigners; and they stood and confessed their sins and the iniquities of their fathers.